-The annual winter fundraiser, which will take place on the second Sunday of January next year, will be held in order to raise funds to purchase equipment to ensure that all babies born in Poland can have equal access to health care.
+The annual winter fundraiser, which took place on the second Sunday of January this year, will be held in order to raise funds to purchase equipment to ensure that all babies born in Poland can have equal access to health care.
 The objective of each Grand Finale is always chosen very carefully - the medical team at our charity works closely with medical professionals, consults specialists in the field and analyses requests for equipment we receive from the hospitals across the country.
 After considerations and consultations, we decided that next year we will focus our efforts on making sure that Polish hospitals - big or small, regional medical facilities or small local clinics - are equipped with devices which allow them to treat newborn babies efficiently, and what is sometimes crucial in the process of recovery - as soon as worrying symptoms might occur.
 We want parents to rest assured that their children have equal access to healthcare - no matter where in Poland they were born.

 Our objective for the next year's Grand Finale fundraiser will be to provide support to neonatological units in Poland.
 Choosing the fundraiser's goal is never an easy thing to do.
 We keep hearing about what hospitals in Poland lack, and what help they need from us.
 We receive messages from doctors, nurses, parents of children in hospitals.
 Choosing that key objective is vital, just as vital is then being able to meet the needs accordingly and providing comprehensive help and support - says Jurek Owsiak.